 It was this similarity in sound that landed Soule the gig on the first five Harry Potter games.
 On the Harry Potter and the Chamber of Secrets soundtrack, he shows why he’s the right man for the job.
 Soule gets the necessary mix of adventure, menace and child-like wonder just right.
-He crafts the perfect soundtrack for a quest that is light-hearted, but not without dangers and dramatic encounters, set in a colourful world that’s homely, but still of immense scale.
+He crafts the perfect soundtrack for a quest that is light-hearted, but not without dangers and dramatic encounters, set in a colourful world both homely and of immense scale.

 All these impressions come together on the album’s opening track “Harry Potter and the Chamber of Secrets Title Theme”.
-This title cue evokes the requisite sense of both magic and majestic sweep essential to a Harry Potter score.
+The cue successfully evokes the requisite sense of both magic and majestic sweep essential to a Harry Potter score.
 A substantial choral component gives the music unexpected heft and scope, before the orchestration pulls back to solo piano only.
-Soule shows his aptitude at handling these swift, fluid changes of orchestration and mood with impressive ease.
+With impressive ease, Soule shows his aptitude at handling these swift, fluid changes of orchestration and mood.
 At the same time, it’s obvious Soule has found his individual musical entry point to the world of Harry Potter, never coming off as a mere Williams rip-off.

 What’s most refreshing about the Harry Potter and the Chamber of Secrets soundtrack is its light touch, and a feeling of affability and charm that is utterly delightful.
 It also helps that the variety on display on “Title Theme” is present throughout the entire soundtrack.
-For example, the requisite comedy elements appear on “Washing”, which bounces along merrily without ever turning cloying or childish.
-Meanwhile, “House Point Theme” has great fun contrasting regal fanfares with tuba-driven oompah-style humour.
+For example, the requisite comedy elements appear on “Washing”, which merrily bounces along without ever turning cloying or childish.
+In a similar vein, “House Point Theme” has great fun contrasting regal fanfares with tuba-driven, oompah-style humour.
 In the soundtrack’s liner notes, Chamber of Secrets‘ audio manager Nick Lavier claims that Soule “doesn’t seem to be able to […] very easily […] write light, playful music.”
-However, based on the winning evidence presented here on album, it’s an issue that Soule overcame successfully.
+However, based on the winning evidence presented on this soundtrack, it’s an issue that Soule successfully overcame.